DantheJack/SliCer/README.md

 Highlighted lines are those that **contain elements** of the requested slice.
 It's up to you not to write everything on one line, or else to know how to differentiate the significant elements from the others.

-Finally, the best way to learn how to use this tool is to write a few lines of code in C (*remember not to use IF/ELSE in this demo version!*) and test it by yourself.
+Finally, the best way to learn how to use this tool is to write a few lines of code in C (*you can now use IF/ELSE in this demo version!*) and test it by yourself.
+You can try using the test files contained inside the **/testfiles/** folder (eg : **testfile15.c** is a good demonstration of the capabilities of the program) but I strongly recommend not editing them in anyway.

 Good Luck, and do not hesitate to contact me if you're encountering a problem with SliCer!

+## Future improvements

+My next goal is to further develop the graphical interface in order to add a way for the user to understand why the SliCer chose to include a line in the final slice.
+The strength of a slicer using the semantics of the code is that it becomes possible to understand, in an instinctive and human way, the reasoning that pushed the algorithm to take such or such decision.

 ## Built With